Robots Atlas>ROBOTS ATLAS

 Fact-checking

-Before publication an editor verifies: model and company names, event dates, technical parameters (model size, parameter count, benchmarks), financial figures and quotes.
+Before publication we verify: model and company names, event dates, technical parameters (model size, parameter count, benchmarks), financial figures and quotes.
 In case of doubt, the article is not published until clarified.

 Transparency and AI